 The truth about mental health is that you can take practical steps to care for and improve it.
 Lifestyle changes such as increasing physical activity, getting more sleep, and improving your nutrition are all practical things that can positively impact the state of your mental health.
 Therapy and — in some cases, medication — can also help.

-Lie: Mental illness is a sign of mental weakness.
+Myth: A mental health condition is a sign of mental weakness.

 Truth: Mental health can be impacted by a wide range of factors — anyone can struggle with mental health issues.

 The truth about mental health is that it is a combination of factors — your genetics, physical condition, home environment, culture, and a number of other elements can impact your mental health at different times in your life.
 There are many people who have attained success and are at the top of their given professions who struggle with their mental health.
-Their struggles and their success show that it is possible to be mentally strong and still deal with mental health issues.
+Their struggles and their success show that it is possible to be resilient and still deal with mental health issues.

-Lie: Medication is the only way to deal with mental health issues.
+Myth: Medication is the only way to deal with mental health issues.

 Truth: There are a number of options that can be effective in caring for your mental health.

-Some people avoid seeking help for mental health because they wrongly believe that medication is the only way to deal with mental health issues.
+Some people avoid seeking help for mental health because they believe that medication is the only way to deal with mental health issues.
 Medication can help improve mental health in a number of situations, but it is by no means the only option.